 - (a) Schools for children with visual impairment, physical disability, moderate and severe mental handicap, hearing impairment and schools for social development may appoint motor drivers for registered special school buses. - (b) Drivers who are required to drive a registered school bus with 30 or more seats will be appointed as Special Drivers.
-Those who are assigned to drive registered school buses with fewer than 30 seats will be appointed as Motor Drivers.
+Those who are assigned to drive registered school buses with fewer than 30 seats will be appointed as Motor Drivers schools at the ratio of 0.5 teacher assistant per class: